 EXSC U740.
-Advanced Exercise Physiology (3) Acute and chronic effects of exercise on the musculoskeletal, bioenergetic, renal, and cardiorespiratory systems.
-The content includes discussion of factors that affect exercise performance such as ergogenic aids, genetics, age, sex, and environmental conditions.
+Advanced Exercise Physiology (3) This course will focus on acute and chronic effects of exercise on the musculoskeletal, bioenergetics, and cardiorespiratory systems.
+Factors that affect exercise performance such as ergogenic aids, genetics, age, sex, and environmental conditions will also be discussed.
+Students will engage in classroom lectures, discussions of research, and conduct laboratory-based analysis of exercise physiology concepts.

 EXSC U750.
-Advanced Sport Psychology (3) Fundamental theories and principles essential to understanding the psychological and behavioral aspects of sport performance including the conceptual frameworks and the applied aspects of sport performance enhancement and mental skills, exercise behavior and motivation, sociological factors, and health.
+Advanced Sport Psychology (3) This course will focus on fundamental theories and principles essential to understanding the psychological and behavioral aspects of sport performance.
+The content includes the conceptual frameworks and the applied aspects of sport performance enhancement and mental skills, exercise behavior and motivation, sociological factors, and health and well-being.
+Students will engage in classroom lectures and discussions of research including future practitioners of coaching, teaching, sports medicine, counseling, sport management, and fitness instruction.

 EXSC U755.
-Exercise and Brain Health (3) Effects of exercise on brain, mood, and cognition in normal and special populations as well as implications for public policies and therapies.
+Exercise and Brain Health (3) This course will examine the effects of exercise on the brain, mood, and cognition in normal functioning children and adults, as well as in special populations with dementia, ADHD, schizophrenia, depression, anxiety disorders, multiple sclerosis, and Parkinson's disease.
+The effects of exercise on cognitive and behavioral levels as well as the implications for public policies and therapies will be discussed.

 EXSC U760.
-Lab Techniques in Exercise Science (3) Acquisition and practice of advanced laboratory techniques that measure various physiological and fitness parameters in both clinical and research settings.
+Lab Techniques in Exercise Science (3) Students will acquire and practice of advanced laboratory techniques that measure various physiological and fitness parameters in the field of exercise and sport science.
+Techniques will be learned for applicants in clinical and research settings.

 EXSC U765.
-Neuromuscular and Endocrine Physiology (3) Mechanisms that affect neuromuscular and endocrine function, particularly in response to acute or chronic physical activity in healthy and unhealthy populations.
+Neuromuscular and Endocrine Physiology (3) The course will focus on the mechanisms that affect neuromuscular and endocrine function, particularly in response to acute or chronic physical activity.
+Biological regulation in healthy and unhealthy populations will be discussed.
+Students will engage in classroom lectures, discussions of research, and laboratory-based analysis of neuromuscular and endocrine physiology concepts.

 EXSC U770.
-Advanced Cardiorespiratory Physiology (3) Principles and concepts of cardiorespiratory control and adaptations in response to exercise including neural, endocrine, and intrinsic control of cardiac function, respiration, and hemodynamics.
+Advanced Cardiorespiratory Physiology (3) The course will encompass principles and concepts of cardiorespiratory control and adaptations in response to exercise.
+Neural, endocrine, and intrinsic control of cardiac function, respiration, and hemodynamics will be discussed.
+Students will engage in classroom discussions on cardiorespiratory physiology concepts and applied research.

 EXSC U775.
-Cardiopulmonary Pathophysiology (3) Cardiopulmonary physiology, ECG and pulmonary testing interpretation and health-related applications including the implication of disease and structural abnormalities, and the relationship of cardiopulmonary function to exercise adaptation.
+Cardiopulmonary Pathophysiology (3) The students will develop an understanding of cardiopulmonary physiology, ECG and pulmonary testing interpretation and health-related applications.
+This course examines in detail the various parameters of the cardiopulmonary system, the implication of disease and structural abnormalities to these parameters, and the relationship of cardiopulmonary function to exercise adaptation.
+Emphasis will be placed on usage of the information in the clinical setting.